|

 {peschard at sfsu.edu}

-the philosophy department of San Francisco State University.
+San Francisco State University

 Recently, I have more specifically focused on the issue of experimental reliability and the role of relevance judgments in modeling, experimentation, and reliability.